Cloneeskimo/ambulare/README.md

 ### Overview

 Game is a video game with an incredibly original name.
-It runs on Java, and relies on LWJGL.
+It runs in the JVM, and relies on LWJGL.

 ### Building